This is the most amazing vegan pecan pie! Sugary, rich and almost caramelly, no one would ever guess it’s dairy and egg free. Gluten free option.

 - In a large bowl, add the melted vegan butter, corn syrup, flax eggs, sugar, cornstarch, vanilla and optional bourbon and whisk until well combined and smooth.

-- Carefully spread the pecans evenly into the unbaked pie crust.
+- Carefully spread theย pecansย evenly into the unbaked pie crust.
 Pour the sugar mixture into the pie crust over the pecans, evenly.
+Alternatively, stir the chopped pecans into the sugar mixture, then pour into the crust.
+If desired, place pecan halves around the edge of the pie.

-- Bake the pie for 60-65 minutes, until thick and bubbly and dark brown.
-It will still be quite liquidity until it cools so don’t cut into it right away.
-Use a pie crust shield after 15-20 minutes of baking if the crust starts to burn.
+- Place the pie on a baking sheet to catch any drips and bake the pie for 50-55 minutes, until thick and bubbly and golden brown.
+It will still be quite liquidity until it cools so donโt cut into it right away.
+Use a pie crust shield after 15-20 minutes ofย bakingย if the crust starts to burn.

-- Remove from oven, sprinkle with coarse salt, if desired, and let cool on a wire rack.
-Let the pie cool at room temperature for 30 minutes at room temperature, then move it to the refrigerator to chill for at least 3 hours.
-Overnight is even better.
+- Remove from oven, sprinkleย with coarse salt, if desired, and let cool on a wire rack at room temperature for 30 minutes, then move to the refrigerator.
+At least 4 hours in the refrigerator is best to let it settle and firm up.
+Keep in mind the pie still might be a bit gooey, which is delicious!

 - Slice and serve the pie with coconut whipped cream, if desired.
 Enjoy!